naveenragur/tsunami-surrogates/surrogates/README.md

 #### Job Scripts:
 - `run.sbatch`, `run.sh`: Scripts for running training and test jobs in one go.

-### Files and Example to Run Onshore Surrogate for Rikuzentakata
+### Files and example to Run Onshore Surrogate for Rikuzentakata

 **Working Directory:** `/surrogates/MAP/1GaugeRiku`